chrshol/chrshol.github.io/projects/predicting-fish-catch-weight.md

 The Random Forest model significantly outperformed other approaches, explaining 74% of the variance in catch weights.
 This suggests that non-linear relationships in the data are important for accurate predictions.

 ## Clustering Analysis
-We also performed unsupervised learning using K-means clustering to identify patterns in fishing operations:
+We also performed unsupervised learning using K-means clustering to identify patterns in fishing operations.

+The elbow method is a technique used to determine the optimal number of clusters in a dataset by plotting the within-cluster sum of squares (WCSS) against the number of clusters.

 ![](../img/fish-predict/elbow-method.png)

+The elbow method is subjective but it looked like 2 might be the pivot point.

 Using PCA for dimensionality reduction, we identified two distinct clusters in the data: